-- Workstation ArcInfo.
+Workstation ArcInfo.
 Workstation ArcInfo provides an exhaustive set of GIS tools representing over 30 years of software development effort, making this product the leading GIS professional software available today.
 Workstation ArcInfo includes a full set of tools to support spatial data development, maintenance, and conversion activities.
 For many users, this has been the primary software used by GIS professionals to support geographic studies, analysis, and map production.
+Workstation ArcInfo is supported on both UNIX and

+Windows workstations.
+Most all of the traditional ArcInfo Workstation technology is now supported in the new ArcGIS desktop enviornment.
-Workstation ArcInfo is supported on both UNIX and Windows workstations. - ArcView 3.x.
-ArcView GIS 3.x is a user-friendly desktop GIS software, initially developed to support a growing population of query and analysis users within the ArcInfo community.
-ArcView GIS is able to directly read ArcInfo coverages and to store spatial views in a new

-GIS shapefile data format.
+- ArcView 3.
+ArcView GIS 3 is a user-friendly desktop GIS software, initially developed to support a growing population of query and analysis users within the ArcInfo community.
+ArcView GIS is able to directly read ArcInfo coverages and to store spatial views in a new GIS shapefile data format.
 ArcView GIS quickly became very popular, significantly expanding the number of GIS users.
 It was not long before the number of ArcView GIS users outnumbered ArcInfo users.
 GIS professionals continue to use ArcInfo to create and maintain spatial data resources and to support high-technology spatial analysis and map products.
 ArcView GIS provides a simple GIS data access tool supporting general office query and analysis functions and producing simple ad hoc map products.
 A variety of ArcView GIS extensions have been developed since the initial ArcView GIS release to support the needs of the growing desktop user market, and ArcView GIS is now the leading desktop application throughout the GIS community.
-ArcView 3.x is supported on Microsoft Windows and UNIX platforms.
+ArcView 3 is supported on Microsoft Windows and UNIX platforms. - MapObjects.

-MapObjects.
 MapObjects was developed using new Microsoft programming standards for Windows environments.
 ESRI took advantage of this new object-oriented environment with the release of MapObjects software.
 With MapObjects, developers can include map products within standard Microsoft application environments.
 This opened a new world of product opportunities and spawned rapid expansion of the ESRI developer community.
 MapObjects became a new standard for incorporating GIS in vertical market product solutions.
 MapObjects is able to read and display ArcInfo coverages, ArcInfo LIBRARIAN files, shapefiles, and Spatial Database Engine (ArcSDE) layers data sources.
 This is an optimum programming environment to support custom GIS Windows-based applications.

 MapObject Java provides JavaBean mapping components to support Java programmers.
+Developers will be able to use the new ArcGIS Engine software to develop custom GIS applications with the ArcObjects technology.

-■ ArcInfo LIBRARIAN.
+ArcInfo LIBRARIAN.
 As the number of GIS users increase, software management tools are needed to support data maintenance operations.
 Users update features on a spatial coverage by copying the layer to memory on their workstation and making the appropriate changes, then replacing the updated layer on the GIS data server.
 Conflicts can occur when multiple users are responsible for updating data on the same layers.